Veterans Program Guide: How to Access DVA Support, Compensation, and Community Benefits

 Extended Timeframes

 Claims don’t move quickly.
-The entire Permanent Impairment claims process typically takes 1.5 to 2 years, from initial liability to final compensation decision.
+The entire Permanent Impairment claims process typically takes around 18–24 months in total, from initial liability to final compensation decision.
 That includes time for form preparation, evidence gathering, medical appointments and DVA processing.

 This is why starting early is important, seeking expert advice, and ensuring your documentation is correct the first time.